How I Use Ancestry To Create Forgotten Australia

 I had — have — two brothers, just 18 months younger than me.

-Mum — Daphne — is still alive and we talked the day after my phone call with Mark.
+Mum — Daphne — is alive and well and we talked the day after my phone call with Mark.
 The day after that I spoke to Brett.

 Turned out Bernard is my uncle, Daphne’s brother.
 Mum’s a twin, so I’ve also got another uncle, Garth.

-Our family, the Nichols, who, until me, had the middle name Ingram, go back to 1842, when Lord Howe was settled.
-That literally means I’m related to about half of the island’s population of 350 or so.
+Our family goes back to 1842 on Lord Howe and I’m related to about half of the island’s population of 380 or so people.
 Before this discovery the only blood relative I knew I had was my daughter.

 Like I said, that electoral roll changed my life, which is why I’m a bit biased towards them.